ajedrych/bachelor-thesis/README.md

 #### Project

-The paper was written as an bachelor's thesis
+The project was created for an bachelor's thesis.

 *Faculty of Economic Sciences, University of Warsaw, June 2022*